ska-telescope/skampi/docs/src/testing.rst

 Kubectl setup
 ^^^^^^^^^^^^^

 If a cluster has the A&A module enabled it is possible to generate the instructions to let the local kubectl work with it.
-In order To do that, once modified the file /etc/hosts as explained above, open the [gangway](https://github.com/heptiolabs/gangway) url for `engageska-k8s-v2 <http://gangway.kubernetes-v2.engageska-portugal.pt>`_ or `kubernetes-cipro <http://gangway.kubernetes-cipro.engageska-portugal.pt >`_.
+In order To do that, once modified the file /etc/hosts as explained above, open the `gangway <https://github.com/heptiolabs/gangway>`_ url for **engageska-k8s-v2**: http://gangway.kubernetes-v2.engageska-portugal.pt or **kubernetes-cipro**: http://gangway.kubernetes-cipro.engageska-portugal.pt.
 The *Sign In* button will redirect to gitlab.com for authentication.
 Once authenticated it will appear the set of commands to setup the local kubectl as shown below.

 .. image:: _static/img/signin.png